IsmaelTrentin/Wapu/README.md

 ### npm Package

 This package lets you use the API in an easy and understandable way.
-You can install with npm.
+You can install it with npm.

 ```bash
 npm install wapu